-Jafar Iqbal reviews the second instalment in National Theatre Wales’ Storm Cycle, Things Fall Apart, a collaboration with Mike Brookes and Mike Pearson.
+Jafar Iqbal reviews the second instalment in National Theatre Wales’ Storm Cycle, Storm 2: Things Fall Apart, a collaboration with Mike Brookes and Mike Pearson.

 Herein lies the problem, though: Things Come Apart shouldn’t just be an educational resource.
 In sticking staunchly to the facts, the play loses some of its theatricality and, in turn, its entertainment value.
 Dozens of names and places are mentioned over the course of the show and, while remembering them isn’t imperative, it’s a lot to take in.
 It also means that a momentary distraction can leave you out of the loop, inconvenient for a show that moves so frenetically.

 With the weight of a dense script on their shoulders, the three performers do a fine job.
 Given the amount of text, there’s no harm in reading it off the page.
 Aisling Groves-McKeown, in particular, displays great energy.
 Even when the focus isn’t on her, she looks far more engaged and responsive than her two colleagues.
 John Rowley gives the solid performance we come to expect from the veteran actor, while Ali Goolyad grows into his role after initially poor pronunciation gives him a shaky start.

 But no matter how strongly performed or clearly audible the show is, its still difficult to keep the audience’s attention for a full ninety minutes.
 Mike Pearson/Brookes are clearly channelling the structure they employed in 2015’s Iliad, but that had the added benefit of captioning.
 Having the words on a screen here would certainly have improved concentration levels.
 In not doing so, the play becomes tiresome by the end.